Package java.lang.invoke

 derived from the dynamic call site's type descriptor and passed to

-the bootstrap method, otherwise a BootstrapMethodError
+the bootstrap method, otherwise a BootstrapMethodError is thrown.

 On success the call site then becomes permanently linked to the dynamic call